Skip to main content

 Matomo

-Need help deploying these sources, or figuring out how to run them in your data stack?
+Need help deploying these sources or figuring out how to run them in your data stack?

-Join our Slack community or book a call with our support engineer Violetta.
+Join our Slack community or Book a call with a dltHub Solutions Engineer.

 Matomo is a free and open-source web analytics platform that provides detailed insights into website and application performance with features like visitor maps, site search analytics, real-time visitor tracking, and custom reports.

-This Matomo dlt verified source and pipeline example loads data using “Matomo API” to the destination of your choice.
+This Matomo dlt verified source and pipeline example loads data using the “Matomo API” to the destination of your choice.

 The endpoints that this verified source supports are: